passwordless-lib/fido2-net-lib/README.md

 # FIDO2 .NET library (WebAuthn)
 A working (maybe still proof of concept) implementation library + demo for fido2 and WebAuthn using .NET (Work in progress)

+**Purpose**: Provide a developer friendly and well tested .NET server side library for easy validation (attestment & assertment) of WebAuthn/FIDO2 credentials to increase the adoption of the technology, ultimately defeating Phising attacks.

 Demo: https://fido2.azurewebsites.net/

 To run the demo locally: Start Fido2Demo (SSL, expected url https://localhost:44329) and open https://localhost:44329/ in the browser.